-Though Mobey's work is rooted in reality and historical fact, she makes generous use of artistic license, fulfilling her compulsion to upturn stereotypical notions regarding aesthetics, gender, race, age or class - and reflecting her desire to challenge fixed identities and how these bear out in society.
+Beyond her humanistic approach, she is deeply affected by mythology and science.
+Though her work is rooted in reality and historical fact, she makes generous use of artistic license, fulfilling her deep desire to upturn stereotypical notions regarding aesthetics, gender, race, age or class - and reflecting her compulsion to challenge fixed identities and how these bear out in society.

-2017 – The V&A Watershed, Cape Town Inaugural “Art Africa Fair”
+2017 – The V&A Watershed, Cape Town “Art Africa Fair”

-2017 – UJ Gallery, Johannesburg, “PPC Imaginarium Finalist
+2017 – UJ Gallery, Johannesburg, PPC Imaginarium Finalist

 2017 – Turbine Hall, Johannesburg “Turbine Hall Art Fair”

 2018 February – Cape Town "Investec Cape Town Art Fair"

 2019 August – Rust en Vrede Gallery, Cape Town “Sanlam Portrait Award”